 The methodologies presented in this chapter do not apply to segregated fund guarantee products, financial instruments or insurance contracts for uninsured employee benefit plans under which the insurer bears no risk and has no liability for claims.
 These products must be excluded from the calculation of the insurance risk requirement.
+Insurance risks associated with segregated fund guarantees are covered in Chapter 7.

-6.1 Projection of Insurance Liability Cash Flows
+6.1 Projection of insurance liability cash flows